HadrienG2/3photons-julia/Porting_Notes.md

   `arr[coord, :]`-style slicing, and that weird constructs like `arr[SVector{3}(2:4), SVector{2}(3:4)]` are apparently needed to get good performance out of such slices.
-- It's sad that the compiler doesn't manager to optimize out the heap allocations of mutable array types like `MVector` except in trivial cases (e.g. a row swap is all it takes to break optimizations, as does an hcat/vcat of `MMatrix` although the result is immediately converted to `SMatrix`...)
+- It's sad that the compiler doesn't manage to optimize out the heap allocations of mutable array types like `MVector` except in trivial cases (e.g. a row swap is all it takes to break optimizations, as does an hcat/vcat of `MMatrix` although the result is immediately converted to `SMatrix`...)
 - It's ugly that number of matrix elements must be specified _in addition to_ number of matrix rows and matrix columns in order to avoid type instability when StaticArrays are used as struct members.
-- The docs could provide more advice on these performance traps and the ways in which one can avoid them.
+- The docs could arguably provide more advice on these performance traps and the ways in which one can avoid them.

 ### The mutation_bang_suffix!
 API convention